Gluten-Free Maple Meatloaf

-Karina's Gluten-Free Maple Meatloaf RecipeUse pure maple syrup in this cozy old-fashioned recipe.
+Karina's Gluten-Free Maple and Jam Glazed Meatloaf RecipeUse pure maple syrup in this cozy old-fashioned recipe with a twist.
 My gluten-free meatloaf is easily adapted to your particular likes and dislikes- see notes.
 It's very flexible in spirit.
-Kinda like, yours truly.
+Kinda like yours truly.

-1 lb. organic grass fed Black Angus beef, ground
+1 3/4 lbs. organic ground turkey (or grass fed Black Angus beef, ground)

 1/4 cup pure maple syrup